OpenHumidistat/firmware/README.md

 For the `GraphicalDisplayUI`, in turn two variants exist (implemented as specialisations of the templatised class): one for the aforementioned `SingleHumidistat` and `CascadeHumidistat`.
-This makes for a grand total of three existing UI variants. (due to its limiting size, there is no UI for the `CascadeHumidistat` for the 16x2 character display)
+This makes for a grand total of three existing UI variants. (due to its limited space, there is no UI for the `CascadeHumidistat` for the 16x2 character display)

 To use the 16x2 character display, uncomment the line that defines `HUMIDISTAT_UI_CHAR`.
 For the 128x64 graphical